2010 United States Senate election in Florida: Background

 Former New Hampshire Senator Bob Smith, who had barely featured in opinion polls, withdrew from the race on March 30, 2010, citing poor fundraising.

 After being behind in the polls, Rubio began to cut into Crist's lead, mostly as a reaction to Crist's support of the stimulus bill, which Rubio opposed.
 Crist subsequently fell behind Rubio by over 20 points.
 On April 16, Crist's campaign manager, Connie Mack IV, resigned.
 Ostensibly as a reaction to Crist's veto of a controversial education bill that tied teacher's pay to their students' test scores, Crist's increasingly poor showing in the polls was widely speculated to have been a factor in Mack's decision.
 Speculation began that Crist would drop out of the Republican primary and run as an Independent before April 30, the Florida filing deadline.
-Polling showed that although Crist was trailing Rubio considerably in the Republican primary, were he to run as an independent, the three-way race would become more competitive; Rubio was currently leading Meek and Crist in aggregate three-way polling as of June 2010.
+Polling showed that although Crist was trailing Rubio considerably in the Republican primary, were he to run as an independent, the three-way race would become more competitive; Rubio was leading Meek and Crist in aggregate three-way polling as of June 2010.

 On April 28, Crist campaign officials confirmed that Crist would be running as an independent and planned to drop out of the Republican primary.